 Flatpak installation is a two-step procedure.
 First, to use Flatpak packages, your Linux distro must have Flatpak support.

-The most recent versions of some Linux distros, such as Fedora, Linux Mint, elementaryOS, Zorin OS, and Endless OS, come with pre-installed and default Flatpak support.
+The most recent versions of some Linux distros, such as Fedora, Linux Mint, elementaryOS, Zorin OS, etc., come with Flatpak support out-of-the-box.
+In other words, there is no need to install such support on them.

 Install Flatpak on Ubuntu, Debian, and Pop!_OS